calebmsword/cpp-notes/value category.md

 Two defining characteristics of expressions are **value**, which is the actual value the expression computes, and an **address** which is the physical location in memory where the value is stored.
 (Expressions in C++ also have **types** but that is not signficant for this discussion.)
 Despite what the name suggests, a "value category" tells us something about the __address__ of any given expression:

- - lvalues were expressions whose addresses are guaranteed to made available to the programmer.
+ - lvalues were expressions whose addresses are guaranteed to made available to the programmer through the `&` operator.
 Hence, we will say that lvalues are **locatable**.
- - There is no guarantee the address of an rvalues will be made available to the programmer.
+ - The addresses of rvalues are not made available to the programmer through the `&` operator.
 Hence, we will say that rvalues are **latent**.

-Most of the time, there is a clear reason the language makes certain values locatable and certain values latent.
+Most of the time, there is a clear reason the language makes certain expressions locatable and certain expressions latent.
 Some examples will elucidate:

 ```c++
 int x = 3;